-As we move into the 6th year of Champion status, we'll continue to improve environmental performance through various programs and initiatives in 2017 and beyond.
-We will strive to pursue and make progress on each of our Stewardship agreements.
-Going forward, we will:
+As we move into the 10th year of Champion status, EPCOR will continue to improve environment performance through various programs and initiatives in 2019, and into the future.
+We will strive to pursue and make progress on each of our Stewardship Agreements.
+Going forward, EPCOR will:

-- Complete and report on implementation of a network of water quality and flow monitoring stations in the North Saskatchewan River.
-This program will be developed in conjunction with Alberta Environment and Parks, the North Saskatchewan Watershed Alliance and the City of Edmonton as part of a comprehensive water quality monitoring initiative in the basin.
+- Complete and report on implementation of a network of water quality and flow monitoring stations in the North Saskatchewan River watershed.
+This network is being developed in conjunction with Alberta Environment and Parks, the North Saskatchewan Watershed Alliance and the City of Edmonton as part of a comprehensive water quality monitoring initiative in the basin.

 - Continue to seek final approval from the City of Edmonton to move forward with construction of a solar panel installation at the E. L. Smith Water Treatment plant to meet our commitment to the City that at least 10% of the water system energy is provided by green energy.

 - Work with our stakeholders to begin a five-year plan of "Troubled Water" emergency exercises based on the Regional Water Quality Emergency Framework that has been developed.

 - Move forward with the enhanced lead mitigation program that was approved in 2019.
 This will involve design and construction of facilities to add orthophosphate to the drinking water at both water treatment plants, elimination of partial lead service replacement and full roll out of the accelerated replacement of high priority lead service line replacements.